 This document highlights the technical and broader policy feedback received during early engagement.

-If you have comments or questions related to this initiative, please email us at RegulatoryAffairs@bc-er.ca.
-The submission period is now closed as of March 15, 2023.
+If you have comments or questions related to this initiative, email us at RegulatoryAffairs@bc-er.ca.